Malkata

-Palace of Amenhotep III
+Royal Village

 There are various structures in the desert, consisting of several residential palaces, a temple of Amun, a festival hall, elite villas, houses for the relatives of the royal family, apartments for attendants, and a desert altar termed the Kom al-Samak, all of which were constructed of mud bricks.

+Festivals At Malkata

+As stated by Jennifer Houser Wagner, this site contained a large manmade lake expanding 2.5 km.
+This Lake was believed to be part of Amenhotep III sed festival ritual where in the pharoah becomes one with the God Re.
+Theses festivals took place during the years 30, 34, and 37.
+These festivals took place for months and expanded across Egypt.

+Royal Palace of Amenhotep III

-The palace was built in the 14th century BC and its ancient name was Per-Hay, "House of Rejoicing".
+The royal palace was built in the 14th century BC and its ancient name was Per-Hai, "House of Rejoicing".
 Originally, the palace was known as the Palace of the Dazzling Aten.
 Built mostly out of mud-brick, it was Amenhotep's residence throughout most of the later part of his reign.
 Construction began around year 11 of his reign and continued until the king moved there permanently around his year 29.
 Once completed, it was the largest royal residence in Egypt.

 To the east of the palace a large ceremonial lake was dug.
-The palace area was connected to the Nile through a system of canals, which end in a large harbour or quay, now called Birket Habu.
+The palace area was connected to the Nile through a system of canals, which end in a large harbour or quay, now called Birket Habu (Hapu's Lake).
+While excavating the Birket Habu Egyptologists David O'Connor and Barry Kemp discovered fragments of painted wall plaster from a palace they termed Site K. This palace had apparently been demolished when the lake was built in the last decade of Amenhotep III's reign.
+These fragments of painted decoration are significant as their artistic style closely resembled that of the Minoan civilization, similar to those found at the earlier Thutmosid palace of Tell el-Dab’a in the Delta.
+Birket Habu was used as an important feature of Amenhotep III's heb-sed festival in year 30 of his reign; it was also used as a super highway as it was connected to the Nile.
+The man made harbor acted as a location for goods and transportation being brought to Malkata.